-The Regional Rapid Transit route is planned along I-275, starting in St. Petersburg, then travelling north across the Howard Frankland Bridge into Tampa, tghen further north past the USF area into Pasco County and Wesley Chapel.
+The Regional Rapid Transit route is planned along I-275, starting in St. Petersburg, then traveling north across the Howard Frankland Bridge into Tampa, then further north past the USF area into Pasco County and Wesley Chapel.

-A number of potential alignments along this route have been studied, using different combinations of existing roadway, express lanes, and dedicted lanes.
+A number of potential alignments along this route have been studied, using different combinations of existing roadways, express lanes, and dedicated lanes.
 Click the maps below to learn more on each.